Quasicrystalline Analogue of the Haldane Model: Implementation for Cold Atoms

-where $\Delta \mathbf{k}=\mathbf{k}_i-\mathbf{k}_j$ is the momentum kick acquired from the two photons, $\boldsymbol{\sigma} = (\sigma_x,\sigma_y,\sigma_z)^{\text{T}}$ is the vector of Pauli spin matrices and $\Delta$ is the detuning of the transition energy from the excited state (taken to be large enough that any population of the excited state can be neglected).
+where $\Delta \mathbf{k}=\mathbf{k}_i-\mathbf{k}_j$ is the momentum kick acquired from the two photons, $\boldsymbol{\sigma} = (\sigma_x,\sigma_y,\sigma_z)^{\text{T}}$ is the vector of Pauli spin matrices, and $\Delta$ is the detuning of the transition energy from the excited state (taken to be large enough that any population of the excited state can be neglected).
+We refer the reader to Refs. \cite{deutschQuantumstateControlOptical1998, Cooper_Topological_2019} for the derivation of Eq. (\ref{Eq:Laser_Potential}).
 We build up our desired potential [Eq. (\ref{Eq:Hamiltonian})] term-by-term by adding pairs of lasers to our setup.

 The full diagram of lasers and the corresponding atomic energy transitions are shown in Fig. \ref{Fig:Model_System}.
 To generate the $H_U$ terms, we couple lasers with wavevectors $\mathbf{G}_l$ and $\boldsymbol{\epsilon}_l^\mathbf{G}$ linearly polarised along $z$, to lasers propagating along $z$ with $\boldsymbol{\epsilon}_l^{\sigma_+}$ circularly polarised in the $xy$-plane.
-Taking the $z$ momentum kick to be suppressed by an external trapping potential, this generates the required momentum components $\textrm{e}^{-\textrm{i}\,\mathbf{G}_l\cdot\mathbf{r}}$, and the electric field directions give the required $\sigma_+$ coupling in spin-space.
+We take the $z$ momentum kick to be suppressed by an external trapping potential, so the net momentum transfer takes the desired form $\textrm{e}^{-\textrm{i}\,\mathbf{G}_l\cdot\mathbf{r}}$; likewise, the choices of electric field polarisations pick out the desired $\sigma_+$ coupling in spin-space.
 The associated amplitude is: